DayByDayBy/reggie/steps_taken.md

 - Created and tested explain.js - core functionality working
 - Creating explain-regex.plugin.zsh - the Zsh wrapper with smart input detection
 - Set up project structure in 'gemnini_alt' directory, initialized npm, installed dependencies, and made explain.js executable.
+- Reviewed all context documents and provided comprehensive summary of project architecture
+- Implementation files have been created in ~/.zsh-plugins/explain-regex/ directory
+- Project structure matches the planned architecture from context documents